formix/MegaCityOne/README.md

 ## "...Your sentence: Death"

-In Metro-City One, citizens are often perps and will try to play a trick on you to sneak in and steal your property, kill somebody tou care for or click an unauthorized button from behind.
+In Metro-City One, citizens are often perps and will try to play a trick on you to sneak in and steal your property, kill somebody you care for or click an unauthorized button from behind.
 This is why all Judge can be instructed to Enforce a law: